We understand that you might sometimes find yourself in situations where your safety or wellbeing may be at risk.

 We offer a confidential and supportive service designed to provide practical help with navigating a wide range of complex issues, from being a victim of crime, experiences of hate crime, forced marriage, and abusive relationships to sexual harassment and/or violence.
 We're here to listen, support and do all we can to ensure you can succeed in your studies.

-How does this service differ from the Student of Concern process?
+How does this service differ from the Enhanced Support Pathway process?

 We want to make sure you know the best way to get welfare support, here’s a simple breakdown of the two ways you can connect with us:

-- If a staff member is worried about you: Sometimes, a staff member might notice you're going through a difficult time and want to make sure you get the help you need.
-They can use a process called 'Student of Concern' to let our Welfare Team know.
+If a staff member is worried about you: Sometimes, a staff member might notice you're going through a difficult time and want to make sure you get the help you need.
+They can use a process called the Enhanced Support Pathway to let our Welfare Team know.
 This is mostly used by staff, but students can use it too to if they're worried about another student.

 What if I am not sure what service is right for me?